 Scotland is introducing a deposit return scheme (DRS).
 This means when you buy a drink in a single-use container you will pay a 20p deposit, which you get back when you return your empty bottle or can.
 The scheme is designed to encourage the return of empty single-use containers for collection for recycling.
 It will help to tackle climate change, increase quantity and quality of materials collected for recycling, and decrease litter.

 The Deposit and Return Scheme for Scotland Regulations 2020 set out the legal requirements of the scheme.
 They apply to drink producers, drink importers and anyone marketing or offering for sale drinks in Scotland packaged in a single-use container made from PET plastic, glass, steel or aluminium sized between 50ml and 3 litres.
 In the Regulations these are called scheme articles.
-You may also see them being referred to as scheme containers or scheme packaging.
+You may also see them being referred to as scheme containers.

 The role of producers and retailers